leo9iota/sartre-forum/README.md

 ## Deployment

-1. Deploy frontend to Vercel (free tier)
+1. Deploy frontend to Vercel
-2. Deploy backend to Railway or Render (free tier)
+2. Deploy backend to Railway or Render
-3. Use Neon or Supabase for PostgreSQL (free tier)
+3. Use Neon or Supabase for PostgreSQL
+4. Deploy everything on GCP or AWS